This is a practical implementation guide. For theory and concepts, see:

 - Matches staged files by extension

-- Runs commands sequentially for each match
+- Runs commands sequentially per match

-- Re-stages fixed files automatically
+- Auto-fixes and re-stages fixed files

-- TypeScript/Astro files: ESLint + Prettier
+TypeScript/Astro files get ESLint + Prettier.
+Markdown/CSS get Prettier only.

 Without lint-staged: